rajivbandaru97/Django_Projects/README.md

 Very basic css and functionalities have been used in this.

+For real time weather data, openweather api has been used for the same.

 If you feel like making any changes to the code feel free to do the same.